limkokhole/IP-Classes/README.md

 # IP-Classes
-Enter in an IP address and it tells you what class it belongs to.
+Enter an IP address and it tells you what class it belongs to.
 Includes localhost, private (RFC 1918), and Apipa addresses.

-Noe that IPv4 addresses classes really don't exist anymore, and have been deprecated in 1993.
+Note that IPv4 addresses classes really don't exist anymore, and have been deprecated in 1993.
 [See here](https://networkengineering.stackexchange.com/questions/19840/does-cidr-really-do-away-with-ip-address-classes)

 ### Usage: